khoih-prog/WebSockets_Generic/README.md

 [![GitHub issues](https://img.shields.io/github/issues/khoih-prog/WebSockets_Generic.svg)](http://github.com/khoih-prog/WebSockets_Generic/issues)

 ---
+---

 ## Important Notes

-1. Currently, the WebSocketServer feature is not usable for boards different from ESP8266/ESP32.
+1. Currently, the WebSocketServer feature is usable only for ESP8266/ESP32.
 2. The timeline when to fix and reintroduce the WebSocketServer feature is not determined yet.
-3. Please use the new [***WebSockets2_Generic Library***](https://github.com/khoih-prog/WebSockets2_Generic) if WebSocketServer is necessary.
+3. Please use the new [**WebSockets2_Generic Library**](https://github.com/khoih-prog/WebSockets2_Generic) if WebSocketServer is necessary.
 See [Issue 2](https://github.com/khoih-prog/WebSockets_Generic/issues/2), [Issue 3](https://github.com/khoih-prog/WebSockets_Generic/issues/3) and [Issue 4](https://github.com/khoih-prog/WebSockets_Generic/issues/4)

 ---